· 3 min read

 A Stew That Wandered Into Bread

-Hayashi rice belongs to yoshoku, the Japanese reworking of Western cooking that took shape after the country reopened to foreign trade, and like much of that menu its own beginnings are contested rather than documented.
-The most repeated story credits Yuteki Hayashi, the founder of the Maruzen book company, said to have made a quick beef-and-onion stew for staff working late; another points to a cook named Hayashi at the Ueno Seiyoken restaurant who served it as a staff meal; a third drops the surname entirely and traces the word to the English hashed beef.
-No single account is settled, and none carries a firm founding date.
+Hayashi rice belongs to yoshoku, the Japanese reworking of Western cooking that took shape after the country reopened to foreign trade in the late nineteenth century, and like much of that menu its beginnings are contested rather than documented.
+The most repeated story credits Hayashi Yūteki, the doctor-turned-merchant who founded the Maruzen book company, said to have cooked a quick beef-and-onion stew for staff working late.
+Another points to a cook surnamed Hayashi at the Ueno Seiyōken restaurant in Tokyo, who served it as a staff meal.
+A third drops the surname entirely and traces the word to the English hashed beef, the dish still sometimes labelled hasshudo bīfu in Japan today.
+No account is settled, and none carries a firm founding date.

-The sando version inherits all of that uncertainty and adds more, because it has no documented origin of its own at all.
-There is no named inventor, no shop that claims it, no date when hayashi rice first went into bread.
-What it does have is a well-worn path to follow.
-Japanese bakeries and home cooks have spent close to a hundred years tucking yoshoku into bread, treating a soft loaf as one more vessel for a sauce that began its life over rice.
+The sando inherits all of that and adds more, because it has no documented origin of its own.
+There is no named inventor, no shop that claims it, no recorded date when hayashi rice first went into bread.
+What it has instead is a well-worn path: Japanese bakeries and home cooks have spent close to a century treating a soft loaf as one more vessel for a sauce that began over rice, the same impulse that gave Tokyo the deep-fried curry pan put on sale in 1927.

 Read next